Tech

 With engineering resources being scarce, organizations should focus on tasks and topics that are their core business and lie within their core competencies.

-For everything else, they should use commercial solutions - just like everybody uses tools like Microsoft Office rather than building their own text editors.
+For everything else, they should use commercial solutions - just like everybody uses tools like Microsoft Office rather than building their own text editors or spreadsheet software.

 If you jump into a build project, you will see your resources spending considerable time and energy keeping the lights on on a supporting system, instead of being productive executing tests on other business applications that might have a bigger impact on your company’s bottom line.